 If there’s a pariah of the plant world, it’s tobacco.
 But for anthropologist Jeremy Narby, PhD., it’s a window deeper into humans and the natural world.

-In the U.S. alone, cigarette smoking is responsible for nearly half a million deaths a year—more than 1,300 a day—including more than 40,000 people who die from secondhand smoke.
-That’s one in five deaths annually, according to the Centers for Disease Control and Prevention.
+In the U.S. alone, cigarette smoking is responsible for nearly half a million deaths a year—more than 1,300 a day.
+It’s not just smokers at risk, either—more than 40,000 people die from secondhand smoke every year.
+All totaled, tobacco is responsible for one in five deaths annually, according to the Centers for Disease Control and Prevention.
 Globally, tobacco claims two million lives a year.

 It’s easy to lump tobacco into the poison pile and never look back.
 But anthropologist Jeremy Narby wants us to take another look.